santyr/AntiAging/HMGB1-Reducing Stack.md

 # 🌿 The Comprehensive HMGB1-Reducing Stack

-*A natural, science-backed protocol using fasting, targeted nutrition, therapeutic compounds, and lifestyle strategies to reduce HMGB1 expression and systemic inflammation.
+*A natural, science-backed protocol using fasting, targeted nutrition, therapeutic compounds, and mind-body practices to reduce HMGB1 expression and systemic inflammation.
 This version is adapted for weight maintenance or gain and includes an advanced optional module for psycho-spiritual health.*

 ---